gosukiwi/Blueberry/README.md

 a = 1 # variable definition

-# you can use JSON syntax to define associative arrays
+# You can use JSON syntax to define associative arrays
 arr = { "name": "Mike", "age": 18, "meta": { "items": [1, 2, 3] } }

 if a == 1